stenlis8/noto-ansible/README.md

-# WordPress and MariaDB Deployment with Ansible
+# noto-ansible - WordPress and MariaDB Deployment with Ansible

 ## Overview